Electrical Services Offered

 Did you know that smoke inhalation while sleeping, is a major cause of death in house fires?
 This is preventable.
 Consider changing your older smoke alarms with newer ones.

 Many homeowner’s insurance policies DO NOT cover lightning strikes?
 Many insurance companies give a discount for homes that have surge protectors.

 - 20 energy spikes per day hit the average home.

 - A lightning strike up to one mile away can do damage to your sensitive equipment.

-- Surges also travel through your phone lines and cable/satellite lines.
+- Furthermore surges also travel through your phone lines, and cable/satellite lines.

-- Damaging power spikes also occur WITHIN your home’s wiring as well.
+- As a result damaging power spikes also occur WITHIN your home’s wiring as well.

 - You get up to 30% more life out of your appliances and equipment if you use surge protectors.